okmanideep/dotfiles/readme.md

 ```

 ## Install Vim Plugins ##
-Not all plugins requiers this step
+Not all plugins require this step
 #### YouCompleteMe ####
 ```
 $ cd vim/bundle/YouCompleteMe